cybercongress/cybercongress/blog/2019-02-08-ultimate-commands-guide.md

 ## Glossary

   **Bandwidth** - The recovered unit of your account.
 Used to complete transactions in the cyberd blockchain.
-The amount of your bandwidth calculates like:
+The amount of your bandwidth calculates like this:

   `your_cyb_tokens / all_cyb_tokens_in_cyberd * 2000*1000*100`.

-  Messages cost is `500` (exclude link).
+  Message cost is `500` (exclude link).
 Transaction consists of one or more messages `m_1, m_2, ..., m_n`.
 Transaction cost is `300 + c_1 + c_2 ... + c_n`, where `c_i` - cost of `m_i` message.
 Full bandwidth regeneration time is 86400 blocks (24 hours)

   **commission** -  tokens that you've earned with validation.
-You can take them at any time.
+You can redeem them at any time.

   **illiquid tokens** - non-transferable tokens that you've delegated to the validator.
 Delegation process duration - 1 block. **Unbonding** process, or taking back share - 3 weeks.

   **link** - reference between CID key and CID value.
 Link message cost is `100*n`, where `n` is quantity of links in message.
 Link finalization time is 1 block.
-New rank for CIDs of link will be recalculated at period from 100 to 200 blocks (from 100 to 200 seconds).
+New rank for CIDs of link will be recalculated at the period from 100 to 200 blocks (from 100 to 200 seconds).

   **liquid tokens** - transferable tokens in cyberd blockchain

   **local keystore** - store with keys in you local machine

   **rewards** - tokens that you've earned with the delegation.
-To reduce network loads all rewards storing in a pool.
-You can take your part of bounty at any time by commands at **delegator** section.
+To reduce network loads all rewards are stored in a pool.
+You can take your part of the bounty at any time by using commands at the **delegator** section.

-  **<comission_rate_percentage>** - the commission that validator get for the work.
+  **<comission_rate_percentage>** - the commission that the validator gets for the work.
 Must be fraction >0 and <=1

   **<delegator_address>** - delegator address.
 Starts with `cyber` most often coinciding with **<key_address>**